-The display panel on the inverter can be removed and installed in a different location using a longer 6-pin standard telephony cable (also referred to as a RJ12 cable).
-See Figure 2-8.
+The display panel on the inverter can be removed and installed in a different location with a user-supplied 6-pin/conductor standard telephony cable (also referred to as a RJ12 cable).

-- Remove the 2 screws at the front of the display panel, and then disconnect the small cable from the inverter. - Install the remote cable in your desired location and connect one end of the remote cable to the inverter and the other end of the cable to the display panel.
-Please note polarity.
+- Remove the two screws at the front of the display panel, and then disconnect the small RJ12 cable from the inverter and the display panel. - Install the display panel in the desired location, and then connect one end of the longer remote cable to the inverter and the other end of that cable to the display panel.